ericchiang/blog/content/post/containers-from-scratch.md

 root@localhost:/#
 ```

-Poking around we can see that our process thinks it's PID 1.
-Better yet, it can't see the host's process tree.
+Having created a new process namespace, poking around our chroot we'll notice something a bit funny.
+Our shell thinks its PID is 1?!
+What's more, we can't see the host's process tree anymore.

 ## Entering namespaces with nsenter

 A powerful aspect of namespaces is their composability; processes may choose to separate some namespaces but share others.
-For instance it may be useful for two programs to have isolated PID namespaces, but [share a network namespace][k8s-pods].
+For instance it may be useful for two programs to have isolated PID namespaces, but share a network namespace (e.g. [Kubernetes pods][k8s-pods]).
 This brings us to the [`setns`][setns] syscall and the `nsenter`command line tool.

 Let's find the shell running in a chroot from our last example.

 ```
+$ # From the host, not the chroot.
 $ ps aux | grep /bin/bash | grep root
 ...
 root     29840  0.0  0.0  20272  3064 pts/5    S+   17:25   0:00 /bin/bash